Developing Nursing Faculty

 Improving Veterans' Healthcare

-With 22.2 million veterans living in the U.S. – a number that will continue to climb when an estimated 39,000 more troops return home from Iraq this year – there is an urgent need to reassess and continue to improve upon veterans’ healthcare.
+With 22.2 million veterans living in the U.S., there is an urgent need to reassess and continue to improve upon veterans’ healthcare.
 Upon returning home, veterans face an alarming number of unique healthcare challenges that include some sobering statistics:

-- 1 out of 5 Gulf War Veterans suffer from depression, anxiety, or Post Traumatic Stress Disorder (PTSD); and
+- 1 out of 5 veterans from the Iraq and Afghanistan wars suffers from depression, anxiety, or Post Traumatic Stress Disorder (PTSD); and

 - Almost 90% of troops are attacked or ambushed while in combat and 65% witness death or serious injury of comrades.

-The Jonas Center’s vision and intent is to help improve the healthcare of US veterans returning from Iraq and Afghanistan by supporting doctoral level (PhD and DNP) education advancement of nurses who will be involved in all levels of veterans’ healthcare, from administration and policy to direct patient care.
+The Jonas Center’s vision and intent for the Veterans Healthcare Program is to help improve the healthcare of US veterans returning from Iraq and Afghanistan by supporting doctoral level (PhD and DNP) education advancement of nurses who will be involved in all levels of veterans’ healthcare, from administration and policy to direct patient care.